Please use the menu below to navigate to any article section:

-They surround themselves with great people who have skills and talents different to their own.
+They surround themselves with great people who have skills and talents different from their own.

 As I always say, if you’re the smartest person in your team, then you’re in trouble!

-By creating a cohesive unit who are working towards common goals, the most successful are super charging their chances of success.
+By creating a cohesive unit that are working towards common goals, the most successful are supercharging their chances of success.